kindakwiatek/PnP-ArUco-marker-tracking/README.md

 ### Step 5: System Deployment

-1.  **Insert SD Cards:** Insert the configured SD cards into each Pi and power them on.
+1.  **Insert microSD Cards:** Insert the configured microSD cards into each Pi and power them on.
 2.  **First Boot:** On the first boot, `firstrun.sh` will:
     -   Set the unique hostname.
     -   Configure and connect to your Wi-Fi network.